 This time last year, "cancer free" was just a dream for Dana Bayer.

-The 35-year-old Sheboygan woman was midway through a second round of treatment for Lymphoma, a cancer of the central nervous system.
+The 35-year-old Sheboygan woman was midway through a second round of treatment for Lymphoma, a cancer of the lymphathic system, which is part of the body's germ-fighting network.
 First diagnosed in April, it was treated at St. Nicholas Hospital in Sheboygan and went into remission for nine months.

 Then it returned with a vengeance in July 2015.